davepeck/game-of-go/README.md

 Here we are 15+ years later.
 In order to keep the service running, in May 2026 I moved it to Django 6 + Postgres 18, built with Python 3.14, hosted on a personal server behind Cloudflare.
 (Alas, App Engine kept changing and deteriorating.
 It was time to move.)

 But when I transitioned from Webapp2/2.7/Datastore to Django, I mostly tried not to touch anything that didn't _have_ to be touched.
-That means there's still an incredible amount of cleaning-things-up still to do, just to get a nice codebase from which to work from.
+That means there's an incredible amount of cleaning-things-up still to do, just to get a nice codebase from which to work from.
 Did I mention this started as a weekend hack?

 You can see the latest bits running at https://go.davepeck.dev/ -- I will always run them there, on my own dime.